zyoonkim/zyoonkim/README.md

 - Currently working on bioimage automation and an internal consulting team portal
 - Interested in full-stack development, artificial intelligence, machine learning, computer vision, and music technology
 - Comfortable working with React, Firebase, Flask, and PyTorch
-- Fluent in three languages and proficient in three musical instruments

 ---